AppFair/appfair.github.io/index.md

 Specifically, your build must not rely on any script build phases that you add to the project files since these scripts will not be run during `I-R`.

 When adding project files, they should be added directly to the `App` Swift package's `Sources/App/` folder or a sub-folder that you create.
+These source files will automatically be incorporated into the Xcode project, so there is no need to add the sources files to the project itself; doing so may result in built errors.

 Localizable resources (such as `.strings` files containing translations of your app into different languages) should be placed beneath `Sources/App/Resources/`, which is the folder that will be pre-processed and flattened as part of the build process.
 Resource files that need to retain their directory structure should be instead placed in the `Sources/App/Bundle/`.
-These resource bundles will be available at runtime by referencing the `Foundation.Bundle.module` accessor, and then using standard `Bundle` API to load resources.
+These resource bundles will be available at runtime by referencing the `Foundation.Bundle.module` accessor, and then using standard `Bundle` API to load resources and localize strings.

 ### Managing dependencies in your `/App-Name/App.git` fork